 The JBC was established in May 2020 to bring additional and complementary analytical capacity to build on that already in place at a local and regional level across the UK.

 On 18 August 2020, the government announced that the UK Health Security Agency (UKHSA) would start work immediately, with a single command structure to advance the country’s response to the COVID-19 pandemic.
-It brings together PHE and NHS Test and Trace, as well as the analytical capability of the JBC under a single leadership team.
+It would bring together PHE and NHS Test and Trace, as well as the analytical capability of the JBC under a single leadership team.

 1. About the JBC